-Hours: Welcome back!
-The Library is now open; see below for details.
-The hours at present are Monday to Friday 10 AM to 5 PM, and Saturdays 10 AM to 1 PM.
+Hours: The Library hours are Monday, Tuesday, & Thursday 10 AM to 8 PM, Wednesday & Friday 10 AM to 5 PM, and Saturday 10 AM to 5 PM

 Follow us at any of the social media links below for unique and informative content.
 Just click the pic!

-As of June 15, 2020 the Library’s hours are Monday through Friday, 10 AM to 5 PM, and Saturday from 10 AM to 1 PM.
-We are closed for Federal and State holidays.
+The Library hours are Monday, Tuesday, & Thursday 10 AM to 8 PM, Wednesday & Friday 10 AM to 5 PM, and Saturday 10 AM to 5 PM.
+We are closed for all Federal & State holidays.

 When the weather outside is frightful, the Library may be closed due to snow, ice, or other hazards, so please check our alerts & announcements for closures & delayed openings if unsure.

 The Library serves the citizens of Rockland by providing the community with a comprehensive collection of materials and programs in a variety of formats, which engage, enlighten and educate; we organize the resources for ease of access, and offer guidance in their use; we support easy access to library collections throughout Maine and beyond.
 The Library staff responds to the changing requirements and requests of the public.
 We offer you a warm welcome to this safe, beautiful, and inspiring facility; its infrastructure supports the collections, programs, services, current and future technology, and it provides a meeting place for people and local organizations and entities.
 The Library is staffed with friendly, professional, knowledgeable people who are here to offer excellent service.